Lawn mower: Tractor pulled mowers

+Riding lawn mowers

 Riding mowers (U.S. and Canada) or ride-on mowers (U.K. and Canada) are a popular alternative for large lawns.
 The operator is provided with a seat and controls on the mower and literally rides on the machine.
 Most use the horizontal rotating blade system, though usually with multiple blades.
 A common form of ride-on mower is the lawn tractor.
 These are usually designed to resemble a small agricultural tractor, with the cutting deck mounted amidships between the front and rear axles.

 The drives for these mowers are in several categories.
 The most common transmission for tractors is a manual transmission.
-The second most common transmission type is a form of continuously variable transmission, called the hydrostatic transmission.
+The second most common transmission type is a form of continuously variable transmission, called hydrostatic transmission.
 These transmissions take several forms, from pumps driving separate motors, which may incorporate a gear reduction, to fully integrated units containing a pump, motor and gear reduction.
 Hydrostatic transmissions are more expensive than mechanical transmissions, but they are easier to use and can transmit greater torque to the wheels compared to a typical mechanical transmission.
 The least common drive type, and the most expensive, is electric.

 There have been a number of attempts to replace hydrostatic transmissions with lower cost alternatives, but these attempts, which include variable belt types, e.g. MTD's "Auto Drive", and toroidal, have various performance or perception problems that have caused their market life to be short or their market penetration to be limited.

 Riding lawn mowers can often mount other devices, such as rototillers/rotavators, snow plows, snow blowers, yard vacuums, occasionally even front buckets or fork-lift tines (these are more properly known as "lawn tractors" in this case, being designed for a number of tasks).
 The ability to tow other devices is because they have multiple gears, often up to 5 or 6 and variable top speeds.
+Compact utility tractors equipped with a belly mower can look similar to riding lawn mowers, but they are typically larger, equipped with diesel engines, and feature a three-point hitch and rollover protection structure; these features are generally absent on riding lawn mowers.

 The deck of a rotary mower is typically made of steel.
 Lighter steel is used on less expensive models, and heavier steel on more expensive models for durability.
 Other deck materials include aluminium, which does not rust and is a staple of higher priced mowers, and hard composite plastic, which does not rust and is lighter and less expensive than aluminium.
 Electric mowers typically have a plastic deck.

 Riding mowers typically have an opening in the side or rear of the housing where the cut grass is expelled, as do most rotary lawn mowers.
 Some have a grass catcher attachment at the opening to bag the grass clippings.